 Making your first campaign

-Facebook provides their free Power Editor to create campaigns.
+Facebook provides its free Power Editor to create campaigns.
 If you followed our 5-step USP process from the previous section, I recommend using Power Editor for your first campaign as it allows you to attach an image that highlights your USP and plug in all relevant targeting information.
-Simply put, it sets up your campaign’s framework for you.
+Simply put, it sets up your Facebook marketing campaign’s framework for you.

 But don’t go attaching that image just yet!